-EngageMedia announces the eight selected filmmakers from Thailand and the Philippines who will produce films on human rights in the digital age for Tech Tales Youth, which aims to bring the creative voices of young filmmakers into the digital rights movement.
+EngageMedia announces the selected filmmakers from Thailand and the Philippines who will produce films on human rights in the digital age for Tech Tales Youth, which aims to bring the creative voices of young filmmakers into the digital rights movement.

 Building on the success of the 2021 film collection Tech Tales: Films about Digital Rights in the Asia Pacific, Tech Tales Youth offers a mentorship program for young filmmakers between the ages of 18 and 30 to broaden their knowledge of how human and digital rights are intertwined and how their films can be used for social change.